ome/omero-insight/mde-extension.md

 ```
     <Microscope Name="Universal">
 ```
 hold all available object specifications.
-Predefined are most of objects specified in the ome schema (https://www.openmicroscopy.org/Schemas/Documentation/Generated/OME-2016-06/ome.html).
+Predefined are most of objects specified in the [ome schema](https://www.openmicroscopy.org/Schemas/Documentation/Generated/OME-2016-06/ome.html).

 You can add a child
 ```